Beyond the Dirac Delta: Mitigating Diversity Collapse in Reinforcement Fine-Tuning for Versatile Image Generation: Experiments

-All models are trained using two reward functions: \textbf{PickScore}~\cite{kirstain2023pick} and \textbf{HPSv2} (Human Preference Score v2)~\cite{wu2023human}, to align with human preferences and text relevance.
-Rewards are normalized to the unit interval $[0,1]$.
-See Appendices~\ref{app:imple} and \ref{app:reward} for details of the implementation of training and reward functions.
+We compare DRIFT to competitive RL fine-tuning baselines under identical experimental settings, including the base model as well as CADS, DDPO, GRPO, GRPO-KL and GARDO.
+See Appendix~\ref{app:baselines} for more details.
+All models are trained with two reward functions, \textbf{PickScore}~\cite{kirstain2023pick} and \textbf{HPSv2}~\cite{wu2023human}, to align with human preferences and text relevance.
+Rewards are normalized to $[0,1]$.
+See Appendix~\ref{app:reward} for reward details.